sniperox/gaming-laptop-checker/README.md

 # Gaming Laptop Checker

-Professional Windows QC benchmark launcher for gaming laptops.
+Windows QC benchmark launcher for gaming laptops.
 The project packages into a single `GamingLaptopChecker.exe` that opens a green-on-black MAS-style terminal menu, runs selected hardware checks, and produces self-contained HTML and JSON reports.

 > This tool is for laptop quality checking and benchmarking only.
 It does not activate Windows or modify Windows licensing.